 The Seabird, a sparkling new 226-room oceanfront property boasting 56 suites, is located across from the Oceanside Pier, the longest over-water wooden pier on the west coast stretching 1,954 feet.
-The seaside getaway, situated adjacent to newcomer Mission Pacific Hotel, is lined with a swimming pool and an indoor/outdoor living room; a lobby with nautical hints such as shiplap walls, a navy-and-white palette with pops of sunny yellow and woven rattan armchairs; beach butlers and three restaurants slated to open next month.
+The seaside getaway, situated adjacent to newcomer Mission Pacific Hotel, is lined with a swimming pool and an indoor/outdoor living room; a lobby with nautical hints such as shiplap walls, a navy-and-white palette with pops of sunny yellow and woven rattan armchairs; beach butlers and three restaurants.
 After a day at the beach, head to the spa for the Sun Salutation, a full-body treatment with a soothing and hydrating scalp, face, and body mask packed with organic sea algae, aloe vera gel and green tea extracts for calming and cooling sun-exposed skin.

 Tucked in Santa Barbara’s Historic Presidio neighborhood, newly opened Palihouse Santa Barbara lures guests with a vintage preppy-meets-American Riviera vibe.
 The two-story, Spanish Colonial-style edifice—dating to the 1920s and once the site of the Santa Barbara School of the Arts—has been carefully restored and reinvented to its current glory thanks to Palisociety founder Avi Brosh and his in-house design team.
 Special touches and guest perks include 24 guest rooms appointed with gas fireplaces and outdoor patios; Linus bicycles available for complimentary use and an in-room, go-to digital neighborhood guide highlighting local dining and shopping.